 In future, consumers will receive better information on credit agreements and will be protected from dubious bait-and-switch offers.
 At the same time, cashless payment transactions in the European Union will be simplified.
 On 2 July 2009, the German Bundestag passed in second and third reading the law on the implementation of the Consumer Credit Directive, the civil law part of the Payment Services Directive as well as on the reorganisation of the regulations on the right of withdrawal and return.

-• Information and contract explanation: In future, a consumer is to be informed about the essential components of the loan even before concluding a loan contract.
-This will enable the consumer to compare different offers and make an informed decision.
-This strengthens the guiding principle of a responsible and independently acting consumer.
-As soon as the choice of a certain credit becomes apparent, the main features of the contract must additionally be explained to the consumer.
+- Information and Contract Explanation: In the future, consumers will be informed about the essential components of a loan even before concluding a loan agreement.
+This will enable consumers to compare various offers and make an informed decision, thereby reinforcing the ideal of a responsible and independently acting consumer.
+As soon as a specific loan choice becomes apparent, the consumer must also be provided with an explanation of the contract's main features.

-• Advertising: Advertising for loan contracts will be more strictly regulated.
-Those who advertise the conclusion of loan contracts may not only highlight a single figure (such as a particularly low interest rate).
-Rather, he must also state the other costs of the contract and explain this information with a realistic example.
-This prevents bait-and-switch offers and enables consumers to weigh up the advantages and disadvantages of concluding a contract themselves on the basis of meaningful information.
+- Advertising: Advertising for loan agreements will be more strictly regulated.
+Advertisers promoting loan agreements may not highlight only a single figure (e.g., a particularly low interest rate).
+Instead, they must also specify the other costs of the contract and illustrate this information with a realistic example.
+This will prevent misleading offers and empower consumers to assess the advantages and disadvantages of entering into a contract based on comprehensive information.

 In the area of cashless payment transactions, rights and obligations for payment services will be largely uniform throughout Europe in the future.
 For the first time, there are uniform rules for both purely domestic and cross-border payment procedures (e.g. bank transfer, card payment, direct debit).
 This facilitates cashless payments and increases legal certainty for all parties involved.
 A single euro payments area (SEPA) allows payment service providers to develop Europe-wide procedures for payments in euros (so-called SEPA products).